GavrilenkoA/Tm_prediction/README.md

    ![image](https://github.com/GavrilenkoA/Tm_prediction/assets/92908421/5553ff9f-b594-47ce-801d-339a82fdcfb9)

 #### Additional data
-a) Evolutionary Scale Modeling [(ESM)](https://www.pnas.org/doi/full/10.1073/pnas.2016239118)  - is a pretrained language model for proteins, was used to calculate embeddings for each protein in the dataset.
-The calculations were performed on a server, and the resulting embeddings can be found in a [embeddings](./data/embeddings) directory.
+a) [Test_dataset](./data/test_dataset.csv) - test data from [ProTstab2](https://www.mdpi.com/1422-0067/23/18/10798) article.

-b) [Test_dataset](./data/test_dataset.csv) - test data from [ProTstab2](https://www.mdpi.com/1422-0067/23/18/10798) article.
+Evolutionary Scale Modeling [(ESM)](https://www.pnas.org/doi/full/10.1073/pnas.2016239118)  - is a pretrained language model for proteins, was used to calculate embeddings for each protein in the data.
+The calculations were performed on a server, and the resulting embeddings are part of the training and test dataset and make up the features of proteins.

-c) The datasets consist of protein embeddings as features and denaturation temperature as the target variable:_
+b) The datasets include of protein embeddings as features and denaturation temperature as the target variable:

 Due to large size, it can be downoloaded using script: